 As the founders of that tradition, Gov. and Mrs. Leader had been personally interested in helping people throughout their careers.
 George M. Leader served as Governor of Pennsylvania from 1955 to 1959.
 His Administration is noted for its accomplishments in promoting human welfare.
 Well-remembered are his programs for bringing new jobs to Pennsylvania, expanding education opportunities for the physically and mentally handicapped and improving highway safety.
 Others recall his efforts to bring state mental institutions out of the Dark Ages.
 Under the Leader Administration, nursing home inspection was begun and the State Office of Aging was established.
 Another program of which Gov. Leader was especially proud is the state’s first licensure program for practical nurses.

-- G. Michael Leader, President and CEO (son)
+- G. Michael Leader, Chairman & CEO (son)

-- Meredith (Janeczek) Mills, Vice President of Strategic Planning, MHA, PCHA (granddaughter)
+- Meredith (Janeczek) Mills, President & Chief Operating Officer, MHA, PCHA (granddaughter)

-- Daniel Mills, Vice President of Business Development, MHA, PCHA (grandson-in-law)
+- Daniel Mills, Sr. Vice President & Chief Strategy and Revenue Officer, MHA, PCHA (grandson-in-law)

 We hope our family earns the privilege to care for yours.